davhau/pypi-deps-db/README.md

+# ⚠️ This project is deprecated ⚠️
+For further information, see [mach-nix](https://github.com/DavHau/mach-nix)

 ## A dependency database for python packages on pypi

 The data is updated twice each day via a github cron action.
 You can fork this repo and it should continue to update itself.